 An addict is a master at making excuses for their behavior.
 If you are finding yourself giving your own brain these excuses and talking yourself into why your addiction is okay, you could be high-functioning.
 Business professionals often use functions in their companies as a reason to consume alcohol; it’s part of the excuses to make their addiction okay.

 Some drugs can make people aggressive, tired, sluggish or excessively hungry.
 Validating their new behavior is something that a high-functioning addict is adept at.
 The opioids that cause sluggishness are excused as just being exhausted from work.
 The drugs that cause aggression and upset feelings are brushed off as a bad day.
 High-functioning addicts are adept at telling lies easily because they believe the lies themselves.

 Treating to a bottle of wine, popping painkillers before a workout and rewarding with a piece of cake that will not be kept down later are all some of the ways an addict can justify their crutch.
 Frequent use of a particular substance as a reward is a big indicator of a high-functioning addict.

 Refusal For Help

 The largest indicator for a high-functioning addict is denial.
-Addiction carries a stigma of someone who is out of control and cannot cope which means that admitting the addiction opens them up for the stigma.
+Addiction carries a stigma of someone who is out of control and cannot cope which means that admitting the dependence opens them up to the shame.
 Addiction is as harmful to someone who is high-functioning as it is anyone else, and professional help is a necessity.

-The treatment options vary, but the biggest help an addict can give for themselves is admitting the problem and allowing the help in the first place.
-High-functioning addicts are especially proud, and pride doesn’t always allow someone to believe that there is a fault in their behaviour.
+The treatment options vary, but the most significant help an addict can give to themselves is admitting the problem and allowing the help in the first place.
+High-functioning addicts are especially proud, and pride doesn’t always allow someone to believe that there is a fault in their behavior.

 If you believe someone close to you is suffering, approach with caution only after you have gathered enough evidence to believe that there is a problem.